All the Information You Need to Know about the IELTS Exam

 Hence, students seeking admission to US schools tend to take it.
 It uses American spellings and vocabulary; however, you are not penalized for sounding British in the speaking sections or using British spellings in the writing section.
 The TOEFL is an important test since more than 8,500 institutions in dozens of countries around the globe accept it.

-If you’re interested in registering for the TOEFL we have created a step-by-step guide on our blog.
+If you’re interested in registering for the TOEFL or choosing your TOEFL test center, we have created step-by-step guides on our blog.

 What’s on the TOEFL exam?